HuxPMusic/EpicGamesStoreIPA/README.md

 # Fortnite

 ## Installation Issues
 Fortnite may crash on installation unless you're using TrollStore or a paid developer certificate.
-Due to an Apple limitation that cannot be bypassed.
+This is due to an Apple limitation that cannot be bypassed.

 **[Download Fortnite for iOS 16.0+](https://github.com/atellies/EpicGamesStoreIPA/releases/download/latest/Fortnite.v31.00.2+UPD.ipa)**